 Finally, they noted that cortical MRI findings have not been definitively correlated with the specific pathology of Morel cortical laminar sclerosis.
 However, if indeed they represent laminar sclerosis, the fact that this is present in the acute or subacute stages of MBD may force a reevaluation of the thought that laminar sclerosis is a secondary consequence of the MBD.

-Most patients diagnosed with Marchiafava-Bignami disease (MBD) have a history of alcoholism and poor nutrition.
-The tempo of onset and the range of clinical symptoms vary.
-Some patients present to the hospital with sudden onset of stupor or coma, and some present with seizures.
-Other patients have acute, subacute, or chronic onset of dementia and/or gait problems.
-Spasticity often complicates the gait disorder.
-Psychiatric disturbances, incontinence, hemiparesis, aphasia, and apraxia have been described.
+There is substantial heterogeneity regarding the tempo of onset and range of clinical symptoms.
+Some patients present at the hospital with a sudden onset of stupor or coma, and some also present with seizures.
+In addition, some patients experience an acute, subacute, or chronic onset of dementia.
+Spasticity is also observed, frequently complicating the gait disorder and psychiatric disturbances, such as acute psychosis, apathy, or depression.42 Other observed symptoms may include incontinence, hemiparesis, aphasia, dysarthria, apraxia, and signs of interhemispheric disconnection.

 Patients later found to have MBD frequently present to an emergency department in a disheveled condition suggestive of chronic problems with alcohol.